inBeat/inbeat-website/content/articles/slash-your-cost-per-conversion.md

 Create hundreds of paid media variations, if you can, and distribute them across your marketing channels.

-I have talked more about Facebook ads in this article, but all of your channels can enjoy an Influencer-Generated Content lift.
+I have talked mostly about Facebook ads in this article, but all of your channels can enjoy an Influencer-Generated Content lift.

 Make the content accessible to your designers, marketers, and management so they can build on top of it.